 Debug SERDES Configuration is explained below.
-See the $\frac{PRBS\ Test}{}$ and $\frac{Loopback\ Test}{}$ topics for information specific to those procedures.
+See the PRBS Test and Loopback Test topics for information specific to those procedures.

 SERDES Block identifies which SERDES block you are configuring.
-Use the drop-down menu to select from the list of SERDES blocks in your design.
+Use the dropdown menu to select from the list of SERDES blocks in you design.